Prairie Living, no ocean in sight.

 I realized that life had not entirely passed me by.
 With this one decision, my life changed in so many ways.
 I was standing on a cliff overlooking the ocean – feeling quite sorry for myself that day.
 I was gazing out into the great blue abyss; my thoughts turn to swim with the fish.
 I realized that my dream had not died and I was near the ocean and could indeed learn to dive!
 I was 38 yrs.
 Young.

 Diving has always been an outlet for me.
 My experiences have changed since I became certified in 2006.
-First learning to dive in cold water is cumbersome, with dry suits and extra weight and mostly shore diving in the chilly green 44F water of the Pacific Northwest.
-I started diving with a pack of divers that cared about “trim” and “buoyancy” and all the rules of a good diver.
-We challenged each other to get better with all the skills we learned in all the classes we took.
+First, learning to dive in cold water is cumbersome, with dry suits and extra weight and mostly shore diving in the chilly green 44F water of the Pacific Northwest.
+I started diving with a pack of divers that cared about “trim” and “buoyancy” and all the excellent diver rules.
+We challenged each other to get better with all the skills we learned in all the classes we took

-When I looked on in awe of the divers that had 100 if not 1000’s of dives under their belt, many of them assured me that it takes at least 50 dives to “really” become a diver.
+When I looked on in awe of the divers who had 100 if not 1000’s of dives under their belt, many assured me that it takes at least 50 dives to “really” become a diver.
 Not having to watch your air or buoyancy but be so comfortable in the training that one could relax enough to enjoy the experience.
 I can feel the pressure in my ears and body and almost know my depth.
-Of course, always being aware and checking the gauges.
-So as a new diver don’t be too hard on yourself and each dive gets better and better.
+Of course, I am constantly being aware and checking the gauges.
+As a new diver, don’t be too hard on yourself and each dive gets better and better.

-Cold water is challenging with the temperatures, visibility, and currents but so beautiful; however, it was tough some days with the visibility like pea soup (local shore diving) our navigation skills became honed because we couldn’t see where we were.
-It was never about what we could see but more about a feeling we felt when we were diving.
+Coldwater is challenging with the temperatures, visibility, and currents but so beautiful; however, it was tough some days with the visibility like pea soup (local shore diving); our navigation skills became honed because we couldn’t see where we were.
+It was never about what we could see but more about a feeling we had when we were diving; again, it was the vitamin sea we craved.
 But close to Vancouver Island and by the Georgie straight, beautiful crystal clear green water with 100 Ft visibility and some of the prettiest topography I have ever seen.

 Diving saved my life in more ways than one.
 I found a new family.
 Divers I know are unique and are different from the landlubbers.
 They are helpful and passionate about the state of our oceans.
-They are all a bit quirky, maybe even a little rebel.
+They are all a bit quirky, maybe even a little rebel and one thing for sure they need their vitamin sea too.

-I am blessed to live in Cabo San Lucas, Mexico, where the conditions are not so severe.
+I am now blessed to live in Cabo San Lucas, Mexico, where the conditions are not severe as in Canada.
 Warm blue waters, boat dives, and service to the point where I can’t remember the last time I put together my dive gear.
-With Cabo Pulmo only a 2-hour drive away, local diving is a 5 min boat ride, and the surface interval is as exciting as the dive with whales jumping, Mobula rays bouncing and slapping like popcorn on the surface, sea lions playing and sunning themselves on the surface.
+With Cabo Pulmo only a 2-hour drive away, local diving is a 5 min boat ride.
+The surface interval is as exciting as the dive with whales jumping, Mobula rays bouncing and slapping like popcorn on the surface, sea lions playing and sunning themselves on the surface.
+I am either at the beach gathering up the much-needed vitamin sea or down below, where the absorption rate is much higher.
 It doesn’t get much better than this.

 All year round there is something different going on.
 Just this last month the locals flooded to a little rock about a mile from Spirito Santos Island by La Paz BCS.
 Giant Manta Rays – they were spectacular and not shy at all.
 It’s the first sightings of these beauties for several years.
 No one knows why they are back.